Abhi2839/Loan-Approval-Model/README.md

 ## 📌 Notes

-- This version **does not include Aadhaar or PAN card verification**
 - No UI or deployment tools (like **Streamlit** or **FastAPI**) are used
 - Project focuses on backend logic and analysis